Blocking sets, minimal codes and trifferent codes: Preliminaries

 \begin{mydef} An $[n,k,d]_q$ code $C$ is nondegenerate if there is no coordinate where every codeword has $0$ entry. \end{mydef}

 The following is a standard equivalence between nondegenerate codes and certain sets of points in the projective space (see for example~\cite[Theorem 1.1.6]{tsfasman2013algebraic}).

 \begin{lemma} Let $C$ be a nondegenerate $[n,k,d]_q$ code and let $G=(g_1 \mid \ldots \mid g_n) \in \Fq^{k\times n}$ be any of its generator matrices.
-Let $\mathcal{P} = \{[g_1], \ldots, [g_n]\}$ be the (multi-)set of points in $\mathrm{PG}(k - 1, q)$ given by $G$.
+Let $\mathcal{P} = \{[g_1], \ldots, [g_n]\}$ be the (multi-)set of points in $\mathrm{PG}(k - 1, q)$ given by~$G$.
 Then

-where the intersection is counted with mutliplicity.
-Conversely, any set of $n$ points in $\mathrm{PG}(k - 1, q)$ whose maximum intersection with a hyperplane has size $n - d$, gives rise to a nondegenrate $[n, k, d]_q$ code by taking a generator matrix whose columns are the coordinates of these $n$ points. \end{lemma}
+where the maximum is taken over all hyperplanes $H$.
+Conversely for $d > 0$, any set of $n$ points in $\mathrm{PG}(k - 1, q)$ whose maximum intersection with a hyperplane has size $n - d$ gives rise to a nondegenrate $[n, k, d]_q$ code by taking a generator matrix whose columns are the coordinates of these $n$ points. \end{lemma}

 In particular, Lemma~\ref{lem:intersection} implies that if a set of $n$ points in $\mathrm{PG}(k - 1, q)$ meets every hyperplane in at most $m$ points, then there exists an $[n, k, n - m]_q$ code.

 Under this correspondence, minimality of an $[n, k, d]_q$ code has been shown to be equivalent to the corresponding point set giving rise to a strong blocking set in $\mathrm{PG}(k - 1, q)$.